salman-abedin/uniblocks/README.md

 -  run `uniblocks --client <TAG>` to generate individual modules

-   -  This will be useful in order to integrate your updatable modules with any status bar applications
+   -  This will be useful in order to integrate your updatable modules with a status bar applications

 -  run `uniblocks --update <TAG>` to update individual modules